Drinking Water Guide – Ready to Use!

 - How can I support community advocacy and engagement on drinking water issues?

 Also included are stories of amazing people and strong groups already working for solutions in their communities and making change happen where it’s needed as well as links to many excellent resources created by community, industry, and governmental organizations.
-The Guide will also be translated and available in Spanish in the coming months.
+The Guide will also be translated and available in Spanish (download the Spanish edition here).
 Look for a series of webinars to start learning more.
 As always, send us your feedback and ideas on the Drinking Water Guide and for further training that could support you in your work.

 Working on this Guide inspired me to reach out to my own water system, the Orange County Water and Sewer Authority.
 I sat down with the system’s Sustainability Manager, Mary Tiger, and learned more about what I drink every day and how our system operates, including a partnership to have our local Interfaith Council administer water rate assistance to make it easier to access services all in one place.